shankar-r10n/spt-aca-hol/README.md

 2. Using the CLI - Inactivate one of the revisions and re-implement 50/50 split so that traffic is split between the green and pink revisions.
 3. Convert the above deployment to an internal only ingress using - _az cli_ .
 4. Discuss and explore options you have securing the Container App with a VNet.
-   If you are upto it - secure the Container App based on the options and choices you make.
+   If you are up to it - secure the Container App based on the options and choices you make.
 (Hint: You may need to create a new Container Apps Environment based on choices you make and then redeploy the app.)

 ***